SWAAT – Scouts Western Australia Abseiling Team.

 Rob’s other hobbies include, scuba diving, practical shooting sports, 4Wding, bush walking, archery, fishing and boating.

 Grant joined the Scout Association in 2006.
 His roles have included Cub Leader and Scout Leader.
 He recently left the youth sections to concentrate on the Abseil Team.

 He has always been interested in adventure type activities such as snow skiing, rafting, parachuting and paraponting.

 From the moment he joined Scouts he embarked on numerous adventurous activity courses.
 2007 saw him start his qualification in Abseiling which he gained Guide Level at that stage.
 Then moving onto Instructor in 2013 and becoming an Assessor in 2014.

-Grant also holds VET qualification in High Ropes and Top Rope Climbing Artificial and has completed his Cert IV in Outdoor Recreation.
+Grant also holds VET qualification in High Ropes, Top Rope Climbing Artificial, Canoeing, Bushwalking and has completed his Cert IV in Outdoor Recreation.